tinygo-org/go-llvm/README.markdown

 Most of the files are extracted from the LLVM source tree, specifically all
 \*.go, \*.cpp, and \*.h files come directly from [bindings/go/llvm](https://github.com/llvm-mirror/llvm/tree/release_80/bindings/go/llvm) in the LLVM source tree.
-They are all released under the [University of Illinois/NCSA Open Source License](http://releases.llvm.org/8.0.0/LICENSE.TXT) which is a permissive BSD-like license.
+They are all released under the [Apache License 2.0 (with LLVM exceptions)](http://releases.llvm.org/9.0.0/LICENSE.TXT).
 Check upstream LLVM for detailed copyright information.

 This README, the backports\* files, and the Makefile are separate from LLVM but are licensed under the same license.